andrewkingme/andrewkingme.github.io/_work/Revit-Model-Health-Report.md

 ### Result

 This framework can be expanded to include counts of specific warnings- or any combination of data-points from your model.
+Here is the text note that was written to the Revit Starting View.

 {% include image.html image="Revit-Model-Health-Report-002.png" %}